 While there is much to see and do photographically, the biggest challenge when shooting in a beach location is undoubtedly the light—which can be harsh and unforgiving to say the least.
 On a typical sunny or partly sunny beach day, just about everything is highly reflective—from the specular water hotspots to the bright sand.
 Highlight blowouts are a huge problem—and many of your photos will look hazy and washed out, even when using a good polarizer filter and lens shade.

 So my advice is this…spend time with your family during the day…and only concern yourself with sunrise and sunset shooting.
 Which brings me to my last and final advice, which is to purchase a good set of Graduated Neutral Density Filters from the fine folks at Singh-Ray (www.singh-ray.com).
-If you’re serious about landscape photography and want to control the extreme dynamic “highlight to shadow” range found in most high contrast scenes (like the beach), than these are a must.
+If you’re serious about landscape photography and want to control the extreme dynamic “highlight to shadow” range found in most high contrast scenes (like the beach), then these are a must.